realtejaswi/fantasy-voicelab/README.md

     - `audioUrls`: Stores generated audio URLs keyed by character voice name.
     - `loadingStates`: Tracks loading status for each character's audio generation.
     - `errors`: Captures and displays errors related to input or server response.

+  - **Login Page:**
+    - Provides a simple login form requesting email and password.
+    - Sends login credentials to the Flask backend for verification and registration.
+    - Uses **MongoDB** to store and manage user credentials securely.
+    - Restricts access to the main voice generation interface until user authentication is successful.

   - **Character List:**
     - An array defining fictional characters with their display name, image, and backend voice ID.